simchaya/weather-forecasting-app/README.md

 - Integrate weather icons for different conditions
 - Add animations and playful effects (e.g., penguin wobble 🐧)
 - Add routing for multiple pages
+- Add recommendation what to wear and do based on the weather
+- Add autofill for the city search
+- Add MUI